Graduate Nurse and Midwifery Programs

 Please submit online:

 - a completed application form (available to download, see the link below)

 - a résumé, including your contact details, work history, a list of your clinical placements and contact details of three referees (at least one manager and one clinical referee such as a preceptor or supervisor preferred)

-- your academic transcript (verified by a member of the School of Nursing and Midwifery).
+- your academic transcript (verified by a member of the School of Nursing and Midwifery OR certified by an authorised person).
 NB: a university printout of subjects completed (including the study score) instead of a transcript is sufficient at this stage

 - recent clinical appraisals: 3 for applicants to any of the programs except the dual Graduate Nurse/Midwifery Program where 4 clinical appraisals are required (2 in nursing and 2 in midwifery)

 Nursing Stream, Nursing/Midwifery and Collaborative Nursing Stream applicants will also need to apply online to the Postgraduate Medical Council of Victoria Nurse Computer Match service: http://computermatching.pmcv.com.au

 Mental Health Postgraduate Nurse Program applicants do not need to apply to Nurse Computer Match.
 You will need to apply online to Latrobe Regional Hospital.